-Companies Highlighted commitments on labor (see Appendix II for full list of comm Unibail-Rodam- co-Westfield Unibail-Rodamco-Westfield will commun Inclusion Framework (which focuses on ( Van Lanschot Kempen Van Lanschot Kempen will report on the levels) in 2020. осі OCI will work on diversity and inclusion course.
-ASML ASML aims to develop additional activiti integrity and gender strategy at the end RELX Group RELX Group will start to provide manage expanding commitments in this area.
-KPN KPN will broaden its diversity scope tow and report on this in next year's annual two ways: voluntary documentation through surveying employees, and/or coupling databases with information about employees and jobs.
-Measuring employee engagement will allow companies to determine their points of improvement concerning diversity.
-VBDO was pleased to find that Unilever, Fugro and RELX Group, among others, are already setting relevant targets and KPIs for multiple aspects of diversity throughout different levels of their respective organisations.
+Companies Highlighted commitments on labour conditions in the supply chain (see Appendix II for full list of commitments) Unibail-Rodam- co-Westfield Unibail-Rodamco-Westfield will communicate internally and externally on its new Diversity and Inclusion Framework (which focuses on all forms of diversity) in 2020.
+Van Lanschot Kempen Van Lanschot Kempen will report on the company's analysis of the gender pay gap (for three levels) in 2020. осі OCI will work on diversity and inclusion targets and communicate about progress made in due course.
+ASML ASML aims to develop additional activities related to diversity and roll out its updated diversity, integrity and gender strategy at the end of 2020.
+RELX Group RELX Group will start to provide manager training on pay principles and equal pay and consider expanding commitments in this area.
+KPN KPN will broaden its diversity scope towards gender, LGBTI, cultural diversity and disabilities and report on this in next year's annual report.